Connect with others who understand.

 Chemotherapy

 Chemotherapy is often used to treat ovarian cancer that has relapsed.
-If your cancer took more than six months to come back, it is called platinum-sensitive.
-This means that the platinum-based drugs used the first time around, like Carboplatin, will probably work again.
+If your cancer took more than six months to come back, it’s called platinum-sensitive.
+This means that the platinum-based drugs used the first time around, like carboplatin, will probably work again.

-If cancer returned within six months after the first treatment, it is called platinum-resistant or refractory.
-If you have platinum-resistant disease, you will probably receive a different chemotherapy regimen that includes other drugs like paclitaxel, Lipodox or Doxil (doxorubicin), Gemzar (gemcitabine), Platinol (cisplatin), Hycamtin (topotecan), VP-16 (etoposide), or Cytoxan (cyclophosphamide).
+If cancer returns within six months after the first treatment, it’s called platinum-resistant or refractory.
+If you have platinum-resistant disease, you’ll probably receive a different chemotherapy regimen that includes other drugs like paclitaxel, pegylated liposomal doxorubicin, gemcitabine, and topotecan.

-Chemotherapy is not the right choice for everyone.
-These drugs may do more harm than good for people who are older, have other health conditions, or have platinum-resistant ovarian cancer.
+Chemotherapy isn’t the right choice for everyone.
+These drugs may do more harm than good for people who aren’t expected to benefit from them.

 Surgery